OCA/stock-logistics-workflow/stock_picking_transfer_lot_autoassign/README.rst

 that you only have to change it in case of divergence, but having the possibility of transferring directly.

+Also this module adds a button in backorder confirmation wizard to auto complete to do quantities for products without lots.

 Configuration
 =============